floogulinc/hyshare/README.md

 ### Environment Config

 The environment config is loaded from environment variables and optionally a `.env` file (using [dotenv](https://www.npmjs.com/package/dotenv)).
+It looks in the current working directory for this `.env` file.

 Here are all the environment config items (they are optional unless stated otherwise):